pyIVLS/pyIVLS/README.md

 # 4. Some GUI clases may now be descendents of QObject as they may need to emit signals for logging (see note on logging and error messaging)
 # 5. Changed the structure of ini file, now it allows to save plugin settings
 # 6. class option is added to the plugin descriptor in the ini file.
 This is related to suggested implementation of the built-in functionality of run and address selection. (class = step for measurement, class = loop for looping the steps, class = none for support plugins not directly used in recipe)
+# 7. Execution flow is modified to allow to add messages from pluginContainer to log.
+Message slot from pluginloader is removed, info signal from plugin container is connected to the message slot in pyIVLS_GUI, as for all the other information windows.

 #### TODO list
 # 1. add settings validation to GUI (partially done)
 # 2. add settings locking/unlocking to GUI (partially done)
 # 3. implement logging (at the moment log signals are collected from plugins and in pyIVLS.py connected to a addDataLog slot in pyIVLS_GUI.py)
-# 4. implement warning messaging (implemented not tested)
+# 4. remove constants file.
+The info from it may be moved to the plugin settings.
 # 5. implement saving of settings to configuration file
 # 6. implement reopening of docking window and MDI windows
 # 7. implement autosave for long measurements
+# 8. implement close check, i.e. the main GUI window can not be closed if a measuremen or preview is running
-# 8. implement loading/saving of *.ini file this should allow to save/load certain measurement configurations
+# 9. implement loading/saving of *.ini file this should allow to save/load certain measurement configurations
+# 10. modify _get_public_methods in plugins.
+Now it returns also quit some subfunctions from dependent modules (e.g. for VenusUSB2).
+It may be reasonable to create a list with name of the methods to be exported, if the method name is in the list if will be processed by this function
+# 11. implement GUI for adding/removing plugins.
+This should take care that plugin info in *.ini (i.e. name, class, function. etc) corresponds to info in plugin itself
-# 9. implement measurement run and address selection for data saving as a built-in functionality.
-A temporary workaround is the use of plugings with function = sequence.
+# 12. implement measurement run and address selection for data saving as a built-in functionality.
+A temporary workaround is the use of plugings with function = sequence
 ##      For the final realization the main window may have another docking window (recipe editor), where measurement recipies may be created.
 A reciepe will replace sequence plugins.
 A reciepe may be a combination of measurement (e.g. sweep, TLCCS) and loop scripts (e.g. Affine, peltier),
 ##      this may require introduction of new/replacement of plugin type/function classification, as the recipe editor should know what plugins allow looping, and what are just direct measurements.
 Also looping interface should be thought through.

+#### plugin specific TODO lists
+######### VenusUSB2
+####	Implement manipulation of the image (size change, digital zoom, etc.).
+May be reasonable to thing about changing integration time without stopping the preview
+######### runSweep
+####	Stop button

 #### install (Ubuntu 24.04.1 LTS)
 # 1. python3 -m venv .venv